Infections and nutrition

 All infections, including the mild ones, will decrease nutrient intake and increase nutrient losses.3 A nutritionally rich diet can help the patient recover faster and strengthen the defense mechanisms of the body.

 The increased metabolic rate of the body during fever increases the calorie requirements.
 Also, due to fever, the patient’s appetite is poor and digestion may be hampered, hence consuming more amounts of carbohydrates may be advisable.
 If a person suffers from high fever for a long time, the energy intake needs increase by almost 50%.2

 Fruits juices and liquids with added sugar can be given to the patient as it is easily used up by the body.2 Easily digestible carbohydrates like rice, simple porridges, fruit juices, and nutritional supplements are recommended.

 During recovery from most infections, consuming about 20-25% more protein is recommended.
 A high protein diet supplying about 1.25-1.5g protein per kg of body weight per day should be given to such patients.
-The protein requirement increases to an even larger extent during serious infections such as typhoid, malaria, and tuberculosis.
+The protein requirement increases to an even larger extent during serious infections.

-Good quality protein can be obtained from fish, poultry, lean red meat, eggs, dairy products, nuts, dried beans, peas, lentils, and soy foods.
+Good quality protein can be obtained from fish, poultry, lean red meat, eggs, dairy products, nuts, dried beans, peas, lentils, and soy.
 Protein supplements may also help meet the increased demand of proteins by the body.2,4,5

 Vitamin requirements are increased in infections.
 In conditions like tuberculosis, vitamins A (retinol) and C (ascorbic acid) are advised for faster recovery and quicker tissue regeneration.
 B-complex vitamins, especially vitamin B9 (folic acid), should be consumed in larger amounts.
 Eating a wide variety of fruits and vegetables can meet the increased vitamin demands.2